disepi/FlareonKickCodes/README.md

 # Orangebird
 > Cause

-The cause of this has not been 100% found.
-This could be either be going too slow/too fast, shifting X/Z velocity while in air.
-This is a more strict Bluebird check.
+This occurs when you move too fast/slow while in air.

 > Solution

 Solution 1: Match the speed you're going at to sprinting speed.

 Solution 2: Do not shift X/Z velocity while in air.

+Solution 3: Stay onground

 # JFEM3D
 > Cause